-Each credit facility is approved by the bank's CRM team.
+Each credit facility is approved by the bank's Credit Approval Committee and CRM is a standing member of this committee (all members have veto power).
 Each facility is covered by a legal agreement that is appropriate for the type of transaction.
 On a case-by-case basis, Credit Suisse mitigates its credit risk associated with lending and credit related activities.
 This may be accomplished by taking collateral or a security interest in assets and other means.